- 3 Bedrooms

 - Approximately 1104 square feet

 7 mins. to Front Street eateries & stores, 8 mins. to Taylor’s Creek boat ramp, across the street from Food Lion, you’ll be close to everything in this centrally located home!
 3 Bedrooms with 1 king bed and 2 queen beds, closets in every room.
 1.5 bathrooms, with an outdoor shower!
-Bring your boat and appreciate the charming ocean waters, 2 driveways for plenty of parking.
+Bring your boat and savor the striking ocean waters, 2 driveways for plenty of parking.

 About the Area